michaelayeung/flask-on-docker/README.md

 ```

 2. **Create Environment Files:**
-In the project root, create a file .env.prod.db
+In the project root, create a file .env.prod.db that contains the following:

 ```
 POSTGRES_USER={your username}